tughi/recode/Thoughts.md

 To pass a struct by value one need to specify this with the `!` prefix, like this: `!Node`.

-## Template structs
+## Generic structs

-Template types have one or more other types as parameters.
+Generic structs have one or more other types as parameters.

-    define Box[T] = struct {
+    define Box = struct [T] {
         it: alias T
     }

-Concrete template types that have different parameters are different types themselves.
+Declared variables of generic structs have different types if the generic type parameters are different.

 > NOTE: The `Box[!Value]` and `Value` types have similar usage.